 - Are there areas for the family to gather for visits or special occasions?

-- Dining Services
+Dining and Lifestyle Services

 - Are residents encouraged to eat in the dining room?